Skip to main content

 A.R.S. § 14-2905(C)

 If the person exercising the power includes this provision, the perpetuities clock starts fresh from the date of exercise.
-This can be a useful planning tool for multi-generational trusts, effectively giving each generation a new 500-year window when a power of appointment is exercised.
+This can be a useful planning tool for multi-generational trusts.
+It effectively gives each generation a new 500-year window when a power of appointment is exercised.

 A. Except as otherwise provided, this article applies to a nonvested property interest or a power of appointment that is created on or after December 31, 1994.
 B. If a nonvested property interest or a power of appointment is determined in a judicial proceeding to violate this state's rule against perpetuities as that rule existed when the nonvested property interest or power of appointment was created, a court on the petition of an interested person may reform the disposition in the manner that most closely approximates the transferor's manifested plan of distribution and that is within the limits of the requirements of section 14-2901.
 C. For the purposes of this article, if the person who exercises a power of appointment so provides in the exercise, a nonvested property interest or a power of appointment created by the exercise of a power of appointment is created when the power is irrevocably exercised or when a revocable exercise becomes irrevocable.